 TIP: If you are hiking in the summer months, it may be a good idea to take a swimsuit and a light towel with you so that you can enjoy a refreshing dip in one of the many swimming spots!

-I love mountain biking – I have done it in many places (San Gil, in Colombia, and Luxembourg, to name just a couple).
+I love mountain biking – I have done it in many places (San Gil, in Colombia, among others).
 If you like it as much as I do, you’ll be thrilled to know that there are many incredible biking trails in Gauja National Park.
 I recommend the trail that goes from Cesis to Valmiera.

 Biking from Cesis to Valmiera